a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

 ## Development Dependencies

 The installation script for our application will allow the user to install dependencies that are only needed to run the test set and/or contribute to the development of the app.
-This is an extremely common option for a Python application, and in fact this is how we will install the application before we even begin working on the actual functionality.
+This is an extremely common option for a Python application, and in fact this is how we will install the application to ensure that we are executing our test cases against the code as it would be installed by an end-user.

 For a good description of the process we will use to enable this installation option, please read <a href="https://codefellows.github.io/sea-python-401d4/lectures/python_packaging_1.html#specifying-dependencies" target="_blank">this section from <span class="italics">An Introduction to Python Packaging</span></a>.

-The `[dev]` installation option for our project will install a code formatter, linter, the unit testing framework and a few pytest plugins.
+The `[dev]` installation option for our project will install a code formatter, a linter, the unit testing framework, some pytest plugins and the pre-commit package which will automatically run the code formatter on all changed files.
+Next, for each of these tools, I will give a brief explanation of why I chose that specific tool/package.

 ### Pytest